UAE to offer booster shot to recipients of Sinopharm vaccine - WTMJ

 Associated Press

 DUBAI, United Arab Emirates (AP) — The United Arab Emirates announced Tuesday it will offer a third shot to recipients of the Chinese state-backed Sinopharm coronavirus vaccine six months after their initial two-dose regimen.
-The move apparently makes UAE the first country in the world to formally introduce the booster.
+The move appears to make the UAE the first country worldwide to formally introduce the booster.

 The Sinopharm vaccine has become the linchpin of the UAE’s vaccination campaign, among the fastest in the world per capita.
 The country, home to the oil-rich capital Abu Dhabi and glitzy city-state Dubai, has raced to widespread immunity in hopes of a swift economic reopening.
 Dubai draws heavily from the service-heavy tourism and aviation industries, which have been clobbered by the coronavirus.

 The World Health Organization granted the Sinopharm shot emergency approval earlier this month, potentially paving the way for millions of doses to reach needy countries through the U.N.-backed COVAX vaccine program.
-A range of countries, including Hungary, Pakistan, Serbia and the Indian Ocean nation of the Seychelles, already administer Sinopharm.
+A range of governments, including in Hungary, Pakistan, Serbia and the Seychelles, an island nation in the Indian Ocean, already administer Sinopharm.

-UAE has started producing its own local version of the Sinopharm vaccine.
-Mass vaccination also plays a key role in preparing Dubai to host the World Expo in October this year, a massive event expected to draw some 25 million visitors.
+This spring, the UAE became the first in the world to manufacture its own local version of the Sinopharm vaccine.
+Widespread vaccination also plays a key role in preparing Dubai to host the long-awaited World Expo in October this year, expected to draw some 25 million visitors.

-In March, an official from a state-linked Emirati company distributing Sinopharm set off a storm of confusion when he acknowledged on Dubai’s state-owned radio that “a very small number” of residents had already received booster shots of Sinopharm in the UAE.
-Authorities later cautioned the public against mixing different coronavirus vaccines, as those who had received the Sinopharm vaccine became worried about their antibody levels.
+In March, an official from a state-linked Emirati company distributing Sinopharm set off a storm of confusion when he acknowledged on Dubai’s state-owned radio that “a very small number” of residents had already received booster shots of Sinopharm.
+As vaccine recipients became worried about their antibody levels, authorities cautioned the public against mixing different coronavirus vaccines.

-Abu Dhabi has extensively relied on Sinopharm for its roll-out, while the neighboring emirate of Dubai offered additional options, including Pfizer-BioNTech and Oxford-Astrazeneca.
-However, in recent days, Abu Dhabi has started to offer Pfizer as well.
-Many of the millions of low-paid workers from Africa, Southeast Asia and the Middle East who power the UAE’s economy received just the Sinopharm vaccine.
+At first, Abu Dhabi exclusively used Sinopharm for its roll-out, while the neighboring emirate of Dubai offered other options, including Pfizer-BioNTech and Oxford-Astrazeneca.
+However, in recent weeks, Abu Dhabi has started to offer Pfizer as well.
+Across the country, the majority of low-paid workers from Africa, Southeast Asia and the Middle East who power the UAE’s economy received the Sinopharm vaccine.

-Infections in the UAE have gradually declined from peaks reached in January as tourists fleeing lockdowns back home flooded the country.
+Infections in the UAE have gradually declined from peaks reached in January as tourists fleeing lockdowns back home flooded the country’s bars and beaches.
 But daily counts of new cases still hover over 1,000 a day, far above last year’s levels, even as the country has administered 117 vaccine doses per 100 residents.
-Unlike other countries with fast vaccination drives, like Israel and the United Kingdom, the UAE remained open for business after emerging from a strict lockdown a year ago.
+Unlike other countries with rapid vaccination drives, like Israel and the United Kingdom, the UAE remained open for business after emerging from a strict lockdown a year ago.

 Earlier this month, health authorities in Bahrain, another small Gulf Arab sheikhdom that has relied on Sinopharm for its speedy campaign, reported that a booster shot “will soon be made available to individuals, with the aim of strengthening herd immunity.”

-Hours after the Emirati announcement Tuesday, Bahrain issued a statement saying that it, too, will begin offering a booster vaccine.
-It said the third shot would initially go to a prioritized group of vaccine recipients, including first responders, residents over 50 and those with underlying health conditions.
+Hours after the Emirati announcement Tuesday, Bahrain issued a similar statement saying that it, too, will begin offering a booster vaccine to Sinopharm recipients.
+It said the third shot would initially go to a prioritized group, including first responders, residents over 50 and those with underlying health conditions.

 Associated Press writer Jon Gambrell in Dubai contributed to this report.